EthanStandel/nanoleaf-extensions/README.md

-Make sure to add your own API details file in src/resources/nanoleaf-api-details.json before compiling!
+Make sure to add your own API details file in src/resources/nanoleaf-api-details.json before compiling with build:tests!
 The object model should follow the type defined in src/models/NanoleafApiDetails.ts.
+If you're not running tests and only implementing the library, you can provide this model to the service classes at instance construction time.